guru-dhanush/AIFORPDF/backend/README.md

-# NotebookLM - Backend
+# Playpower - AI-Powered Document Assistant (Backend)

-A backend API for a Google NotebookLM like application with RAG (Retrieval Augmented Generation) capabilities.
+A modern web application that allows users to upload PDF documents and interact with them using AI-powered chat.

 ## Features